Antoneta Alamat Kusijanović

 Antoneta Alamat Kusijanović (born 27 September 1985) is a Croatian film director and writer.
 She has won awards at the Berlin International Film Festival, Cannes Film Festival and Sarajevo Film Festival.

-Her first feature film Murina premiered at the 2021 Cannes Film Festival and won the Caméra d'or for best first feature film.
+Her first feature film Murina premiered at the 2021 Cannes Film Festival and won the Caméra d'Or for best first feature film.

 Early life and education

 Kusijanović grew up in Dubrovnik and studied film, theater, and producing at the Academy of Dramatic Arts in Zagreb.
 She continued her education at Columbia University and received an MFA in screenwriting and directing.
 She was a child actor in Croatia, starting at the age of six and in middle school was a foreign exchange student in Canada.

 Career

 Kusijanović began making short films and music videos in the early 2010s.
-She moved to New York, attended Colombia University and shot her short film and graduate thesis, Into the Blue (U plavetnilo).
+She moved to New York, attended Columbia University and shot her short film and graduate thesis, Into the Blue (U plavetnilo).

-Into the Blue (U plavetnilo) was released to much acclaim winning awards at the Sarajevo Film Festival, Cannes Film Festival, the Berlin Film Festival and it was nominated for a student Academy Award.
-Its success lead to Martin Scorsese coming on board as an executive producer for her first feature film Murina.
+Into the Blue (U plavetnilo) was released to much acclaim, winning awards at the Sarajevo Film Festival, Cannes Film Festival, the Berlin Film Festival and it was nominated for a student Academy Award.
+Its success led to Martin Scorsese coming on board as an executive producer for her first feature film Murina.

 Kusijanovic expanded on the themes of Into the Blue, including adolescence and gender, in Murina, rehiring the same lead actor, Gracija Filipović.
 Kusijanovic wrote the role in Murina specifically for Filipoviç and has known her since Filipoviç was nine, saying "... the relationship was more mothering back then and over the years it grew into friendship and then real collaboration."

-Kusijanovic latest project is a short film Stane, commissioned by Miu Miu for the companies Women’s Tales series.
-It stars Murina actress, Danica Curcic.
+Kusijanovic's latest project is a short film, Stane, commissioned by Miu Miu for the company's Women’s Tales series.
+It stars Murina actress Danica Curcic.